TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 Delegation is an object oriented technique (also called a design pattern).
 Let's say you have an object ``x`` and want to change the behaviour of just one of its methods.
-You can create a new class that provides a new implementation of the method you're interested in changing and delegates all other methods to the corresponding method of ``x``.
+You can create a new kundi that provides a new implementation of the method you're interested in changing and delegates all other methods to the corresponding method of ``x``.

 Python programmers can easily implement delegation.
-For example, the following class implements a class that behaves like a file but converts all written data to uppercase::
+For example, the following kundi implements a kundi that behaves like a file but converts all written data to uppercase::

-   class UpperOut:
+   kundi UpperOut:

        def __init__(self, outfile):
            self._outfile = outfile